svgpp/svgpp/doc/sphinx/transform.rst

 =================

 Transformation parsing is controlled by *Transform Policy* and *Transform Events Policy*.
-*Transform Policy* configures adapter that simplifies for application handling of coordinate system transformations (e.g. adapter may substitute simple transformation steps translate/scale/rotate/skew with corresponding transformation matrices, more convenient in some cases).
+*Transform Policy* configures the adapter that simplifies application handling of coordinate system transformations (e.g. adapter may substitute simple transformation steps translate/scale/rotate/skew with corresponding transformation matrices, more convenient in some cases).
-*Transform Events Policy* defines how parsed data is passed to user code.
+*Transform Events Policy* defines how parsed data is passed to the user code.

 Transform Events Policy Concept